-Rule 6.6 Finance
+Rule 6.6 Finance Committee

-- 1. There shall be a committee, the remit of which is to consider and report on the following (and any additional matter added under Rule 6.1.5A)- - (a) any report or other document laid before the Parliament by members of the Scottish Government containing proposals for, or budgets of, public revenue or expenditure or proposals for the making of a Scottish rate resolution, taking into account any report or recommendations concerning such documents made to them by any other committee with power to consider such documents or any part of them; - (b) any report made by a committee setting out proposals concerning public revenue or expenditure; - (c) Budget Bills; and - (d) any other matter relating to or affecting the revenue or expenditure of the Scottish Administration or other monies payable into or expenditure payable out of the Scottish Consolidated Fund. - 2.
+- 1. The remit of the Finance Committee is to consider and report on- - (a) any report or other document laid before the Parliament by members of the Scottish Government containing proposals for, or budgets of, public revenue or expenditure or proposals for the making of a Scottish rate resolution, taking into account any report or recommendations concerning such documents made to them by any other committee with power to consider such documents or any part of them; - (b) any report made by a committee setting out proposals concerning public revenue or expenditure; - (c) Budget Bills; and - (d) any other matter relating to or affecting the revenue or expenditure of the Scottish Administration or other monies payable into or expenditure payable out of the Scottish Consolidated Fund. - 2.
 The Committee may also consider and, where it sees fit, report to the Parliament on the timetable for the Stages of Budget Bills and on the handling of financial business. - 3.
 In these Rules, "public expenditure" means expenditure of the Scottish Administration, other expenditure payable out of the Scottish Consolidated Fund and any other expenditure met out of taxes, charges and other public revenue.

-Rule 6.7 Public Audit
+Rule 6.7 Public Audit Committee

-- 1. There shall be a committee, the remit of which is to consider and report on the following (and any additional matter added under Rule 6.1.5A)-- - (a) any accounts laid before the Parliament; - (b) any report laid before or made to the Parliament by the Auditor General for Scotland; and - (c) any other document laid before the Parliament, or referred to it by the Parliamentary Bureau or by the Auditor General for Scotland, concerning financial control, accounting and auditing in relation to public expenditure.
+1. The remit of the Public Audit Committee is to consider and report on-

-2. No member of the Scottish Government or junior Scottish Minister may be a member of the Committee and no member who represents a political party which is represented in the Scottish Government may be convener of the Committee.
+- (a) any accounts laid before the Parliament; - (b) any report laid before or made to the Parliament by the Auditor General for Scotland; and - (c) any other document laid before the Parliament, or referred to it by the Parliamentary Bureau or by the Auditor General for Scotland, concerning financial control, accounting and auditing in relation to public expenditure. - 2.
+No member of the Scottish Government or junior Scottish Minister may be a member of the Committee and no member who represents a political party which is represented in the Scottish Government may be convener of the Committee.

-Rule 6.8 Europe and External Relations
+Rule 6.8 European and External Relations Committee

-- 1. There shall be a committee, the remit of which is to consider and report on the following (and any additional matter added under Rule 6.1.5A)- - (a) proposals for European Union legislation; - (b) the implementation of European Communities and European Union legislation; - (c) any European Communities or European Union issue; - (d) the development and implementation of the Scottish Administration's links with countries and territories outside Scotland, the European Union (and its institutions) and other international organisations; and - (e) co-ordination of the international activities of the Scottish Administration. - 2.
+- 1. The remit of the European and External Relations Committee is to consider and report on- - (a) proposals for European Union legislation; - (b) the implementation of European Communities and European Union legislation: - (c) any European Communities or European Union issue; - (d) the development and implementation of the Scottish Administration's links with countries and territories outside Scotland, the European Union (and its institutions) and other international organisations; and - (e) co-ordination of the international activities of the Scottish Administration. - 2.
 The Committee may refer matters to the Parliamentary Bureau or other committees where it considers it appropriate to do so. - 3.
 The convener of the Committee shall not be the convener of any other committee whose remit is, in the opinion of the Parliamentary Bureau, relevant to that of the Committee. - 4.
 The Parliamentary Bureau shall normally propose a person to be a member of the Committee only if that person is a member of another committee whose remit is, in the opinion of the Parliamentary Bureau, relevant to that of the Committee.

-Rule 6.9 Equalities
+Rule 6.9 Equal Opportunities Committee

-- 1. There shall be a committee, the remit of which is to consider and report on matters relating to equal opportunities and upon the observance of equal opportunities within the Parliament (and any additional matter added under Rule 6.1.5A). - 2.
+- 1. The remit of the Equal Opportunities Committee is to consider and report on matters relating to equal opportunities and upon the observance of equal opportunities within the Parliament. - 2.
 In these Rules, "equal opportunities" includes the prevention, elimination or regulation of discrimination between persons on grounds of sex or marital status, on racial grounds or on grounds of disability, age, sexual orientation, language or social origin or of other personal attributes, including beliefs or opinions such as religious beliefs or political opinions.

-Rule 6.10 Public Petitions
+Rule 6.10 Public Petitions Committee